ByAmazon Customeron 24 October 2017

 I was born in the February of 1966 in Cwm Clydach in the Rhondda, the youngest of three children, happily growing up there until I left school aged 18 and followed my parents to live in Newquay West Wales.
 Over the next 5 years a variety of jobs followed until I decided to join the fire service, joining Dyfed County Fire Brigade in June1987 as a retained firefighter before then joining as a whole time firefighter in March1989.
 I was initially stationed in Pembrokeshire at Milford Haven before being posted to Aberystwyth Fire station in the August of 1989.
 I retired as a station manager after 29 years service and now live in the Swansea area after moving there in 2016.
 In that time I experienced all the highs and lows a long career in an emergency service can provide, ranging from the incredibly rewarding and uplifting to the deeply challenging and traumatic.

 I was married for 22 years and have two terrific grown up sons, Nathan and Joshua.
-At the age of 50 after a lifelong struggle I made the life changing decision to finally accept who I truly was and began the transitional journey that would lead me to becoming Stephanie.
+At the age of 50 after a lifelong struggle I made the life changing decision to finally accept who I truly was, embrace my true gender and begin the transitional journey that would lead me to becoming Stephanie.
 This journey is ongoing and by no means complete and I suspect it never will be, but after an initially daunting and anxious period I now live my life as Stephanie, complete with the many varied challenges and new experiences that transition brings.
-What was a secure, structured and stable life has been replaced with insecurity, unpredictability and instability.
-But I am living an honest life and critically one that now reflects who I am, I'm rebuilding and I continue to strive for and create a new life from the ashes of the old.
+What was a secure, structured and stable life had been replaced with insecurity, unpredictability and instability, but Im fighting to regain control of this life and Im succeeding.
+The life I live now is an honest one and critically one that reflects who I am, I'm rebuilding and I continue to strive for and create a new life from the ashes of the old.